Your First Visit

 If you are planning to visit us for the first time, welcome.
 We're glad you're coming.
 This page is meant to answer a few of the practical questions that keep people from walking through the door, and to help you feel a little less lost once you do.

 Come as you are.
-There is no dress code.
-Most of us wear what you'd wear to a family dinner with people you respect — nothing formal, nothing showy, just thoughtful and modest.
-If you want to wear your Sunday best, wonderful; if you're coming off the ranch or out of the truck, also wonderful.
-You will see some people wearing headscarves during the service — this is a traditional Orthodox practice, but not expected of anyone, and visitors are welcome to cover or not, as they prefer.
+Most of us wear what you'd wear to a family dinner with people you respect — nothing too formal, nothing too casual, nothing too showy, just thoughtful and modest.
+If you want to wear your Sunday best, wonderful.
+If you're coming off the ranch, also wonderful; with the caveat that men should not wear shorts or a hat in the church.
+You will see some women wearing hats or headscarves during the service — this is a traditional Orthodox practice, but not required.

 The Divine Liturgy runs about two hours.
 Orthodox worship is different from what you may be used to.
 It is sung rather than spoken, it engages all the senses — incense, chant, icons, candlelight — and much of it happens without announcement.
 You do not need to know what is going on to participate.
-Simply being present, attentive, and open is enough.
+Simply being present and attentive is a good beginning.

-We stand for much of the service, though benches are available along the walls for anyone who needs them.
-No one will notice or mind if you sit.
+We stand for worship, though benches are available along the walls for anyone who needs them.
+No one will notice or mind if you need to sit.

-Stay for the meal.
+Stay for the meal if you like.
 We share a trapeza — a simple fellowship meal — in the hall after Liturgy.
-This is where most of the real conversation happens, and it's the best way to meet the community.
-You are our guest; please don't feel obliged to bring anything.
+It’s a good way to meet the community and ask questions, but there is no pressure to attend.

 Questions before you come?
-You can reach Priest John by phone, text, or the contact form, and he is glad to talk with anyone — about logistics, about the faith, or about nothing in particular.
+You can reach Priest John by phone, text, or the contact form, and he is glad to talk with anyone.

 Further reading

-For a longer, more vivid introduction to what a first visit feels like, we warmly recommend Frederica Mathewes-Green's classic essay First Visit to an Orthodox Church: Twelve Things I Wish I'd Known.
-It is honest, funny, and still the best thing written on the subject.
+For a longer, more vivid introduction to what a first visit feels like, see Frederica Mathewes-Green's First Visit to an Orthodox Church: Twelve Things I Wish I'd Known.